hackebrot/pytest-cookies/README.rst

 Code of Conduct
 ---------------

-Everyone interacting in the Pytest-Cookies project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PyPA Code of Conduct`_.
+Everyone interacting in the **pytest-cookies** project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PyPA Code of Conduct`_.

 License
 -------

 Distributed under the terms of the `MIT`_ license, Pytest-Cookies is free and open source software.

 .. image:: https://opensource.org/trademarks/osi-certified/web/osi-certified-120x100.png
    :align: left